joelchrono12/joelchrono12.ml/_posts/2026-05-13-i-got-a-bike.md

 With the rise of the internet and AI and all of what happened during the pandemic, it seems to me like a lot of people simply don't trust anymore on the opinion of the experts, even those you can see right in front of you, who constantly work and operate in their are of expertise.

-But of course, what if the expert will only lead you to buy something with a big markup for them to get more money, when something cheaper could have been enough, for example.
-What if they sell me a bad bicycle and I'm ignorant and happy about it and I could have find the same thing elsewhere at half the price?
+But of course, what if the expert will only lead you to buy something with a big markup for them to get more money, when something cheaper could have been enough?
+What if they sell me a bad bicycle and I'm ignorant and happy about it and I could have found the same thing elsewhere at half the price?

-Just like how most videos from content creators and influencers online will also be sponsored by shady companies offering dubious services, and one can't help but wonder if people only care about money instead of being decent with each other.
+And online, most videos from content creators and influencers online will also be sponsored by some companies offering dubious services, and one can't help but wonder if people only care about money instead of being decent with each other, but also that's just how the system seems to be over in the mainstream web.

 But well, in the end, I watched videos from European and American channels, where people ride to work in bikes worth $5,000 and a training wheel installation can cost 50 or 70 bucks.